marinaMiller39636/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
 There is always someone willing to share their knowledge and experience.

+# 2023-11-28
+- "Today's programming wisdom is to focus on writing clean, maintainable code that can be easily understood and modified by others.
+This means using clear and descriptive variable names, commenting your code thoroughly, and organizing your code into logical modules or functions.
+It also means avoiding unnecessary complexity and striving for simplicity wherever possible.
+By following these principles, you can create code that not only works well today but will also be easier to work with in the future."